-- Patrol Read runs on all disks on the controller that are configured as part of a virtual disk, including hot spares.

-- Patrol Read does not run on physical disks that are not part of a virtual disk or are in Ready state.

-- Patrol Read adjusts the amount of controller resources dedicated to Patrol Read operations based on outstanding disk I/O. For example, if the system is busy processing I/O operation, then Patrol Read uses fewer resources to allow the I/O to take a higher priority.

-- Patrol Read does not run on any disks involved in any of the following operations:
+- Patrol Read runs on all disks on the controller that are configured as part of a virtual disk, including hot spares. - Patrol Read does not run on physical disks that are not part of a virtual disk or are in Ready state. - Patrol Read adjusts the amount of controller resources dedicated to Patrol Read operations based on outstanding disk I/O. For example, if the system is busy processing I/O operation, then Patrol Read uses fewer resources to allow the I/O to take a higher priority. - Patrol Read does not run on any disks involved in any of the following operations: - o Rebuild - o Replace Member - o Full or Background Initialization - o CC

-- Rebuild

-- Replace Member

-- Full or Background Initialization

-- CC

-- RLM or OCE
+RLM or OCE

-NOTE: By default, Patrol Read automatically runs every seven days on configured SAS and SATA hard drives.
-Patrol Read is not necessary on SSD and is disabled by default.
+(i) NOTE: By default, Patrol Read automatically runs every seven days on configured SAS and SATA hard drives.

-For more information on Patrol Read, see the Dell OpenManage documentation at dell.com/support/ manuals.
+For more information on Patrol Read, see the Dell OpenManage documentation at Dell.com/openmanagemanuals.